 - 2 cups cooked rice, kept hot or warm (optional)

-In a Dutch oven, heat the butter and lard or olive oil until melted.
+- In a Dutch oven, heat the butter and oil until melted.

-Add the onion and finely chopped parsley and gently cook until onion is translucent and soft.
-Add the garlic and cook for a minute more till fragrant.
+- Add the onion and finely chopped parsley and gently cook until onion is translucent and soft.
+Add the garlic and cook for a minute more until fragrant.

 Carney, Judith and Richard Nicholas Rosomoff (2009).
 In the Shadow of Slavery: Africa’s botanical legacy in the Atlantic World.
 University of California Press.
 Berkeley, CA.